seqeralabs/docs/multiqc_docs/modules/picard.md

 the coverage histogram can become very large indeed.
 For eaxmple, if reporting coverages of 1 million, it will have 1 million data points per sample.
 That can crash the browser and take a long time to run.

-There are two customisation MultiQC options to help with this.
+There are two customization MultiQC options to help with this.
 Firstly, MultiQC will automatically "smooth" the histogram to a maximum of `1000` data points by binning.
 This should stop the browser from crashing.
 You can tweak how many bins are used with the following: